jaypacamarra/dotfiles/README.md

 ```

 ## Uninstall
-This will remove the symlinks that was created with `stow`
+This will remove the symlinks that was created with `stow` for nvim:
 ```
-TODO
+stow -D nvim
 ```